vtex/styleguide/.github/CONTRIBUTING.md

 All work on VTEX Styleguide happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

 ### Branch Organization
-According to our [release schedule](#release-schedule), we maintain two branches, `master` and `dev`.
-If you send a bugfix pull request, please do it against the `master` branch, if it's a feature pull request, please do it against the `dev` branch.
+According to our [release schedule](#release-schedule), we maintain two branches, `master` and `features`.
+If you send a bugfix pull request, please do it against the `master` branch, if it's a feature pull request, please do it against the `features` branch.